Youth Equity & Sexuality Lab

 Research Interests

-Social media, critical media literacy, and the function of online political humor
+Social media, critical media literacy, anti-oppression

 Publications and Presentations